MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/capacity-profiles.md

 ## Configure custom limits for capacity profiles<a name="custom-limits"></a>

-Senior or proficient agents can handle more cases and conversations compared to the junior agents for the same work type.
-Therefore, depending on the agent expertise and experience, you can allocate different quotas or concurrent conversation limits to agents through capacity profiles.
+Agents in your contact center might need different work limits for the same type of work.
+You can allocate different quotas or concurrent conversation limits to agents through capacity profiles

-Use the custom limit option in capacity profiles to define the maximum number of work items that the selected users can take.
+To provide selected users work limit and define the maximum number of work items that's different from the default limit, use the custom limit option in capacity profiles.

 To set custom limits for agents, do the following steps: